-Day one, we were shown to the workshop.
-Oh god I miss my workshop.
+On day one, we were shown the workshop.
+Oh god, I miss my workshop.
 This was, as they say, where the magic happens.
-We started by sorting through bags of cocao beans to ensure only the top quality beans of each batch are used.
-Each bag containing beans grown in and around the different regions of Colombia, from the Sierra Nevada to Santander and Tumaco, each destined to end up in a different bar.
+We started by sorting through bags of cocoa beans to ensure only the top-quality beans of each batch were used.
+Each bag contains beans grown in and around the different regions of Colombia, from the Sierra Nevada to Santander and Tumaco, each destined to end up in a different bar.
 With the objective to bring rich and somewhat healthy tingle to the tastebuds, all while supporting local farmers and local businesses alike.

 In a sort of half oven, half cement mixer contraption, we roasted the beans to a specific temperature until the fragrant aroma of chocolate filled the air and our nostrils, giving this already heavenly place an even more magical touch.
 I’m getting hungry even thinking about it.

-Next was the slightly tedious task of deshelling the beans and separating the bean from the shell, but once this step was complete then it was all fun and games.
-We would load all the ingredients into a big mill where they would stay churning for days until they formed a thick silky mass that would eventually become the bars of brown gold, we all know and love.
+Next was the slightly tedious task of deshelling the beans and separating the beans from the shell, but once this step was complete it was all fun and games.
+We would load all the ingredients into a big mill where they would stay churning for days until they formed a thick silky mass that would eventually become the bars of brown gold we all know and love.

-Lastly the bars were moulded into shape and packaged, ready to wing their way to their, oh so lucky recipients (except of course the defect bars that were happily consumed by Dani’s oompa loompa’s AKA me and Katie).
+Lastly, the bars were moulded into shape and packaged, ready to wing their way to their, oh-so-lucky recipients (except of course the defective bars that were happily consumed by Dani’s oompa loompa’s AKA me and Katie).